A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2023-21108: Google Android Bluetooth RCE Vulnerability

-CVE-2023-21108 is a remote code execution flaw in Google Android Bluetooth that allows attackers to execute code via use-after-free.
-This post covers technical details, affected versions, impact, and mitigation.
+CVE-2023-21108 is a remote code execution vulnerability in Google Android's Bluetooth stack caused by a use-after-free flaw.
+Attackers can exploit this over Bluetooth with no user interaction.
+This article covers technical details, affected versions, impact, and mitigation strategies.

 CVE-2023-21108 Overview